-Dog vs shark standoff thrills tourists on Bahamas boat tour
+Dog-vs.-shark standoff thrills tourists on Bahamas boat tour

-SAN JUAN, Puerto Rico (AP) — The sight of a massive hammerhead shark was a rare treat for 32 travelers on a tour boat in the Bahamas this week.
-But then, something stranger still: A dog dove from a nearby dock to confront the monstrous sea creature.
+SAN JUAN, Puerto Rico — The sight of a massive hammerhead shark was a rare treat for 32 travelers on a tour boat in the Bahamas this week.
+But then, something stranger still: A dog dived from a nearby dock to confront the monstrous sea creature.

 Tourists aboard the four-hour excursion can be heard shouting and pleading with the dog to turn back, in a video circulating on social media.
-“Oh my god!” and “Get out baby!” and “Stop going after it!”
+“Oh my god!” and “Get out, baby!” and “Stop going after it!”

 The dog ignored them and paddled after the 12-foot shark, which thrashed as the two animals circled each other in transparent turquoise waters near a private island in the southern Bahamas.
 Then the shark swam away slowly, much to the delight and surprise of the crowd.